 Another option is to write for magazines.
 You can usually pitch your ideas for an article via magazine websites.
 An established writer might also be asked to write a regular column.

 To start with you are going to need some good equipment and filmmaking skills.
 One option is to film your adventure and to charge per download for anyone who wants to watch it.
 Janapar is a great example of this.
 It sometimes helps if your film has some credentials so start by entering adventure film festivals.

 Vlogging is a great social media tool and can even be a big money maker, although I have yet to find a real big adventure vlogger.
 You can really tap into advertising easily if your films become popular.

-Courses and coaching
+Deliver courses and coaching

 There are lots of people who want to be where you are, so why not help them on their way?
 Teaching and coaching don’t have to just be about adventuring.
 It could be about sharing your inspirations on making any dream come true.
 Or teaching what you learnt about building a brand or a website….like what I’m doing now!
 I get just as many questions from people asking about my blog and how I set up Love Her Wild as I do about my actual adventures.

 Coaching can be done either face to face or via an online platform.
 You could offer one to one coaching, workshops or group events.
 I’ve seen paid webinars work.
 And also online courses that are over a set number of weeks.
 Each week you have a ‘class’ with information to read, assignments to work through and live feedback and discussions.

 Making money as an adventurer